bcgov/MyGovBC-notification-server/docs/_docs/overview.md

   * deleted messages are not deleted immediately for auditing and recovery purposes
 * Support both sync and async API call for broadcast push notifications.
 For async API call, an optional callback url is supported
 * Broadcast push notifications can be auto-generated from RSS feeds
+* Support filtering of events that trigger the broadcast push notifications with subscriber defined rules to improve relevancy

 ### subscription and un-subscription
 * Verify the ownership of push notification subscription channel: